A saddle is composed of some parts that flex and bend, and some parts that

 A horse who was often ridden in a badly fitting saddle may also have

-muscle, or could have caused him to stay tense while saddled.
-If you have
+or could have caused him to stay tense while saddled.
+If you have had a

 Offering Saddle Fitting, Saddle Flocking Adjustments, Reflocking, Tack